 In addition to the overall Revenue and Tax Policy discussed in Section II, there are some specific tax policies that are important to people with disabilities and their families.
-Therefore, in enacting tax policy, during the 114th Congress, our public policy goals are to:
+Therefore, in enacting tax policy, during the 115th Congress, our public policy goals are to:

-- Allow a tax credit for individuals or their families who incur out-of-pocket expenses in meeting long term support and other disability-related needs; - Support tax policy that promotes the employment of people with disabilities, including enactment of a tax credit for individuals with disabilities who work, improving the impairment-related work expense deduction and the usefulness of the architectural and barrier removal deduction and disabled access credit; - Ensure full implementation of the Achieving a Better Life Experience (ABLE) Act and enact enhancements including expansion of eligibility to those who have onset of disability after age 25; - Ensure that military and other federal retirees can designate trusts for family members with disabilities as beneficiaries for their pension benefits; - Amend tax provisions necessary to restore the viability of designating charitable entities as remainder beneficiaries of individual retirement accounts; - Provide incentives for the private sector to provide cost-effective supports for individuals with disabilities and their families; - Allow income tax deductions for charitable donations by non-itemizers; - Protect the charitable deduction and reject any provisions that would likely serve as disincentives to charitable donations; and - Permanently extend the Work Opportunity Tax Credit (WOTC), and allow its application to non-profit organizations to be used for people with disabilities, so long as the Social Security Trust Funds are made whole by general revenues for lost payroll taxes.
+- Allow a tax credit for individuals or their families who incur out-ofpocket expenses in meeting long term support and other disability-related needs; - ▶ Support tax policy that promotes the employment of people with disabilities, including enactment of a tax credit for individuals with disabilities who work, improving the impairment-related work expense deduction and the usefulness of the architectural and barrier removal deduction and disabled access credit; - ► Ensure full implementation of the Achieving a Better Life Experience (ABLE) Act and enact enhancements including expansion of eligibility to those who have onset of disability after age 25; - ► Ensure that federal retirees can designate trusts for family members with disabilities as beneficiaries for their pension benefits; - ► Ensure full implementation of the Disabled Military Child Protection Act of 2014 which allows military pension and survivor benefits to be paid to a trust for an individual with disabilities to allow for the long term support of the individual; - Amend tax provisions necessary to restore the viability of designating charitable entities as remainder beneficiaries of individual retirement accounts; - ► Provide incentives for the private sector to provide cost-effective supports for individuals with disabilities and their families; - Allow income tax deductions for charitable donations by non-itemizers; - ► Protect the charitable deduction and reject any provisions that would likely serve as disincentives to charitable donations; and - ▶ Permanently extend the Work Opportunity Tax Credit (WOTC), and allow its application to non-profit organizations to be used for people with disabilities, so long as the Social Security Trust Funds are made whole by general revenues for lost payroll taxes.